-The Community Grants Hub will use trained assessors to undertake a preliminary assessment against the selection criteria on behalf of the department.
-The department may also be involved in undertaking this preliminary assessment.
+The Hub will use trained assessors to undertake a preliminary assessment against the selection criteria on behalf of the Department of the Prime Minister and Cabinet.
+The Department of the Prime Minister and Cabinet may also be involved in undertaking this preliminary assessment.
 The preliminary assessment will provide an initial ranking of applications to inform the deliberations of the Selection Advisory Panel.

-The Selection Advisory Panel will be established by the department and may include a mix of employees of the department, experts from the sector, other Commonwealth officers with relevant specialist expertise.
+The Selection Advisory Panel will be established by the Department of the Prime Minister and Cabinet and may include a mix of employees of the Department of the Prime Minister and Cabinet, experts from the sector, and other Commonwealth officers with relevant specialist expertise.